 Happy October

 Each month of the calendar year is dedicated to a Catholic Devotion.
 In October it is Our Lady of the Rosary.
 This is because the Feast of Our Lady of the Rosary falls on October 7th every year.
-On this day in 2024 is a day of prayer and fasting for peace in the Middle East.
+Annually the Holy Father requests Catholics to pray the rosary each day during October, Pope Leo has followed His predecessors in this.
 This month begins with the feast of St. Therese of Lisieux, known as the Little Flower.
 She is the patron Saint of those with OCD and mental illness and her “Little Way” is a simple way to Sainthood.
 See here for a letter from Pope Francis on St. Therese.
 October 2nd marks the feast of the guardian angels.
 They are our God given friends and are there to pray for us and guide us.
 We can talk to them in prayer and ask them to come to our aid and the aid of our dear ones.
 This was the belief of Padre Pio.
 LGBTQ+ History Month is also commemorated in October as well as LGBTQ+ Pride Month in Orlando Florida.
 It is also Mental Health Screening Month and Mental Illness Awareness Week with Disability Employment Awareness Month.
 Finally at month's end the celebration of Dia de Los Muertos begins.
 October 27th is the first day of "visits" where pets who have crossed the Rainbow Bridge visit those who put their photos on the Ofrenda.

 On October 3rd Franciscans celebrate The Transitus of St. Francis.
 This is a special custom for the Franciscan order.
 Keep an eye out for local churches doing pet blessings for the feast of St. Francis.
 For those who are unable to transport their pets see here.